-- Are international applicants eligible to apply? - A Yes, international applicants are eligible to apply for CURE grants.
-All application materials must be submitted in English and should be written with a clear hypothesis and specific aims as is consistent with the U.S. grant making system. - Are multiple researchers from the same institution allowed to apply for the same grant? - A Yes.
-There is no limit to the number of researchers from the same institution who can apply for the same grant. - I'm interested in submitting a LOI for an open CURE award with a scientist who is currently funded by CURE.
-Is this allowed? - A Yes, you can apply for an open award as long as your collaborator would not be receiving salary from the current award by the start date of the new award for which you are applying.
-Grantees cannot receive funding on two different awards at the same time. - I was invited to submit a full application last year but was not awarded funding.
+Yes, international applicants are eligible to apply for CURE grants.
+All application materials must be submitted in English and should be written with a clear hypothesis and specific aims as is consistent with the U.S. grant-making system.

+I'm interested in submitting a LOI for an open CURE award with a scientist who is currently funded by CURE.
+Is this allowed?

+Yes, you can apply for an open award as long as your co-PI would not be receiving salary from the current award by the start date of the new award for which you are applying.
+Grantees cannot receive funding on two different awards at the same time.

+Q

+I was invited to submit a full application last year but was not awarded funding.
 I have addressed the concerns voiced in the reviews of my original application and would like to reapply.
-Can I reapply, and if so, what is the process? - A Yes, we encourage you to reapply.
+Can I reapply, and if so, what is the process?

+Yes, we encourage you to reapply.
 However, you must go through CURE's standard application process.
-The first step is to submit a Letter of Intent (LOI). - I received a CURE grant in the past.
-Can I apply again? - A Yes.
+The first step is to submit a Letter of Intent (LOI).

+Yes.
 You are welcome to apply for a grant as a current/former CURE grantee.
 It should be noted, however, that a current grantee cannot receive funding on two different awards at the same time.
 So, you can apply for a new award as long as the funding for the new award would begin after your current award has ended.

-- Can I apply for an award if I am an active reviewer for CURE? - A Yes.
+Can I apply for an award if I am an active reviewer for CURE?
+Yes.
 If you are an active reviewer you can still apply for an award.
-We will ensure that you are not assigned to applications in the award category for which you applied. - Can I submit more than one application in the same cycle or to different award mechanisms, if running concurrently? - A Yes, if the two applications have completely different hypothesis and specific aims. - Does CURE only fund academic laboratories? - A CURE funds research from academic and non-academic laboratories.
-We fund researchers working at universities, companies and non-profit research institutions. - If I am submitting with another researcher, do we both need to apply? - A CURE welcomes collaborative proposals with more than one principal investigator.
-However, one application must be submitted on behalf of the collaboration, under one PI's account in proposalCENTRAL. - Can multidisciplinary funding be split between two institutions? - A Yes, funding can be split amount multiple institutions.
-However, CURE will only contract with the primary institution, which will be responsible for negotiating subcontracts with the institutions of any collaborators/co-PIs involved with the project.
-CURE requires detailed budgets outlining the allocation of funds to each institution. - Who can receive salary from the grant? - A Grant funds can be allocated to cover the salaries of investigators, postdocs, and graduate students in relation to the percentage of effort spent on the project, as well as research supplies and some travel expenses (see below).
+We will ensure that you are not assigned to applications in the award category for which you applied.

+Can I submit more than one application in the same cycle or to different award mechanisms, if running concurrently?

+Yes, if the two applications have completely different hypothesis and specific aims.

+Does CURE only fund academic laboratories?

+CURE funds research from academic and non-academic laboratories.
+We fund researchers working at universities, small companies and non-profit research institutions.

+CURE welcomes collaborative proposals with more than one principal investigator.
+However, one application must be submitted on behalf of the collaboration, under one PI's account in proposalCENTRAL.

+Can multidisciplinary funding be split between two institutions?

+Yes, funding can be split amount multiple institutions.
+However, CURE will only contract with the primary institution, which will be responsible for negotiating subcontracts with the institutions of any co-PIs/collaborators involved with the project.
+CURE requires detailed budgets outlining the allocation of funds to each institution.

+A

+Who can receive salary from the grant?

+Grant funds can be allocated to cover the salaries of investigators, postdocs, and graduate students in relation to the percentage of effort spent on the project, as well as research supplies and some travel expenses (see below).
 Indirect costs are not covered.

-- Can grant funds be used for travel expenses? - A Yes.
+Can grant funds be used for travel expenses?

+Q

+A

+Q

+Yes.
 There is a travel cap of \$1,500 USD for international applicants and \$1,000 USD for U.S. and Canadian applicants per year which can be budgeted for a maximum of 2 investigators (the PI and Co-PI).
 If awarded funds, CURE encourages all grantees to attend the annual American Epilepsy Society meeting in December.
-Additional funds outside of the award will not be given to attend this event. - If I can't submit by the deadline, can I request an extension? - No, CURE does not provide deadline extensions.
+Additional funds outside of the awardwill not be given to attend this event.

+If I can't submit by the deadline, can I request an extension?

+No, CURE does not provide deadline extensions.